-I am an Assistant Research Professor in the McDonough School of Business at Georgetown University, where I am the Director of the Georgetown Institute for the Study of Markets and Ethics.
+I am an Associate Professor in the McDonough School of Business at Georgetown University, where I am the Director of the Georgetown Institute for the Study of Markets and Ethics.

 Like hedgehogs, some scholars spend their whole life studying one topic.
 But others of us are like foxes, eternally curious and moving from one thing to the next.
 I fall into the latter camp.
 I am an interdisciplinary historian, influenced by scholars in fields as diverse as economics, folklore, and ethics.
 My research as a historian falls into at least three categories, depending on how you slice the pie.
 (Following each category heading is a list of some of my relevant recent publications).

 Here I am particularly interested in ethnic groups, migration, slavery and emancipation, and the liberal society of markets and the law.